 Choosing an image database

-- Browse the databases listed on the "Image Databases & Resources" page.
+- Browse the databases and sources in this guide.
 Databases recommended here are arranged by subject, and the resource descriptions will tell you something about the images in the database.

 - Try searching more than one database.
 No one database will have every image you will need.